Mindful Eating Programs and Training

 Michelle May

 For many of the people I work with, the holidays are the most difficult time of year.
-Recently, we asked about your top holiday eating challenges on our blog, our public Am I Hungry?
+Below is a summary of the top holiday eating challenges people have shared on our blog, our public Am I Hungry?
 Facebook page, and by email.
-Below is a summary of the challenges you shared.

 Your most difficult eating challenges during the holidays